Ursula Johnson: Community involvement

+At the 2015 Storytelling Festival at Kejimkujik National Park, Johnson led a craft workshop and a campfire storytelling session, called the Legend of Jipijka’m – The Green-Horned Serpent.
+She worked with children to create a puppet of Jipijka’m, which is a legendary creature from Mi'kmaq mythology, it was later used while she shared the legend.
+In an interview with Ku'ku'kwes News, she explained “It’s a rather large serpent-like creature that’s based upon one of the folklore characters that we see in the petroglyphs at Kejimkujik which is often referred to as jipijka’m or the great-horned serpent”.
+Johnson had been involved with the storytelling festival since its beginning in 2011 and worked as an Interpreter at the park, utilizing her theatre and fine arts training to share the oral traditions passed on to her by her family.

 On January 25, 2014, as part of the Ideal Law Conference hosted by the Social Activist Law Student Association of Dalhousie University, Ursula Johnson performed a durational song as a form of social resistance, joined by a Mi’kmaq elder.
 For the performance Johnson called “IKATK” (“She Protects”) the two women extended invitations for audience members to join in their performance or to stand in solidarity with them.
 The protest lasted four hours, from 9 am to 1 pm, and was held at the Schulich School of Law in Halifax, Nova Scotia.

 On May 22, 2009, Johnson participated in the UNICEF sponsored panel “Taking Advocacy Digital: Emerging Online Indigenous Networks”, in New York, USA.
 The panel, a “side event of the Eighth Session of the United Nations Permanent Forum on Indigenous Issues.” featured representatives of various Indigenous Youth Organizations brought together to discuss the engagement of indigenous youth with “the global community in a digital age.”
 Johnson took part as the Director of Kitpu Youth Centre, located at the Mi’kmaw Native Friendship Centre, Halifax, NS, from April 2006 to May 2009.